Shalatiey23/git-basic-exercises/README.md

 # My README file

 Welcome to my awesome world.
+An aspiring web developer.
 This repository serves as a portfolio showcasing my projects and skills.